- Gas flow switched from old metallic main to newly-installed pipe

 Engineers are now more than halfway through a project to replace an old metallic pipe under Knowsley Road that takes gas to thousands of local homes.

-The on-site team have just completed a 'flow-stop' procedure [seen here in the pictures] which safely ceased gas flowing through a pipe that dates from before the Second World War.
+The on-site team have just completed a 'flow-stop' procedure which safely ceased gas flowing through a pipe that dates from before the Second World War.
 This was completed after a new and very durable plastic pipe was installed and brought into service, ensuring an uninterrupted gas supply.

 Now the engineers, working on behalf of local gas network Cadent, will continue to decommission the old pipe, as well as connect and commission 'services' (the smaller pipes which take gas from the main in the road into each property).